Othmar Schimkowitz: See also

-Once of Schimkowitz's most prominent design used in a building (The Steinhof Church) was selected as a major motif for one of the most famous euro collectors coins: the Austrian 100 euro Steinhof Church commemorative coin, minted on November 9, 2005.
+One of Schimkowitz's most prominent designs used in a building, (the Kirche am Steinhof), was selected as a major motif for one of the most famous euro collectors coins: the Austrian 100 euro Steinhof Church commemorative coin, minted on November 9, 2005.
 On the reverse of the coin, the Koloman Moser stained glass window over the main entrance can be seen.
 In the center of the window is God the Father seated on a throne.
 The window is flanked by a pair of bronze angels in Jugendstil style, originally designed by Othmar Schimkowitz.